jotd666/scramble500/README.md

 MINOR ISSUES:

-- level 4/5 filler bricks are wrong (brick then square) in the bottom section or is it the odd/even tile pattern?
+- level 4/5 filler bricks are inverted (brick then square) in the bottom section or is it the odd/even tile pattern? well, not a big issue
 - center the screen
+- test 512k
+- fast gameover screens should not draw
+- specific palette mix for end screen: almost ok FUEL is blue...

 BUILDING FROM SOURCES: